Device Not Migrated, Partial or Ambiguous Match: Fix Guide

 - Regular maintenance and using compatible hardware can prevent future errors

-A: Check for driver updates monthly, or whenever you experience device issues.
-Many driver update utilities can automate this process.
+Check for driver updates monthly, or whenever you experience device issues.

-A: In some cases, overzealous antivirus programs may interfere with driver installations.
+In some cases, overzealous antivirus programs may interfere with driver installations.
 Temporarily disabling your antivirus during troubleshooting can help identify if it’s the cause.
+Re-enable it as soon as you finish testing so you don’t leave the machine exposed.

-A: Resetting BIOS to default settings is generally safe, but make note of any custom settings you use before resetting, as you’ll need to reconfigure them afterward.
+Resetting BIOS to default settings is generally safe on a machine you own.
+Make a note of any custom settings you use before resetting, since you’ll need to reconfigure them afterward.
+Avoid resetting BIOS on a work computer without explicit IT permission, since locked-down configurations may be enforced by policy.